-Point and Slope
+Point Slope Form Worksheets

 Aligned Standard: Grade 8 Functions - 8.F.B.4

 - Zero Slope Equations Step-by-Step Lesson- If you have zero slope, that means you just need to find the y-intercept.

-- Make sure that all students deeply understand the meaning of slope and the y-intercept before working with these problems.
+- Guided Lesson Explanation - Make sure that all students deeply understand the meaning of slope and the y-intercept before working with these problems.

-- A high intensity walk through several of these problem types.
+- Independent Practice - A high intensity walk through several of these problem types.

-- Find the equations for each line based scenario we throw at you.
+- Matching Worksheet - Find the equations for each line based scenario we throw at you.

 - Graphs of Linear Equations Slope and Intercept Five Pack - What a variety of worksheets for you to play with.

 - Answer Keys - These are for all the unlocked materials above.